International Prize Court

 The 1907 convention was modified by the Additional Protocol to the Convention Relative to the Creation of an International Prize Court, done at the Hague on October 18, 1910.
 The protocol was an attempt to resolve some concerns expressed by the United States at the court, which felt it to be in violation of its constitutional provision that provides for the U.S. Supreme Court being the final judicial authority.
 However, neither the convention nor the subsequent protocol ever entered into force, since only Nicaragua ratified the agreements.
 As a result, the court never came into existence.

+On February 15, 1911, the U.S. Senate ratified the International Prize Court Convention.

 A number of ideas from the International Prize Court proposal can be seen in present-day international courts, such as its provision for judges ad hoc, later adopted in the Permanent Court of International Justice and the subsequent International Court of Justice.